ram-ch/TitanicSurvivalPrediction/README.md

     * Embarked - unknown
     * Fare - mean of the train Fare feature
     * Sex - unknown
-* Scaling
+* New features
-    * Standard scaling for Age and Fare
+    * Feature Title created from Name
+    * Feature IsAlone is created from the Family size
+    * Feature Pclass_Age created from Pclass and Age
+    * Feature Fare_Embarked from Fare and Embarked
 * Encoding
-    * One hot encoding for Pclass,SibSp,Parch,Embarked,Sex
+    * Features Age and Fare are binned in to categories and then label encoded
+    * All the other Features are label encoded
 * Drop columns
-    * PassengerId,Ticket,Name,Cabin
+    * PassengerId,Ticket,Cabin
 * Feature importance and feature selection
     * Tested XGBoost feature importance for identifying the important features

-Note: Features Name and cabin can be further engineered for better accuracy
+Note: Features cabin and ticket can be further engineered for better accuracy.
+The preprocessing of training and test data is done separately.
+This helps in performing inference on a single data point or batch of samples without reprocessing the training data.

-##

 ## Experimentation
 I have used [MLflow](https://mlflow.org/) for maintaining a track of different experiments run.
 Importants information like model name, parameters and evaluation metrics are logged to mlflow.
 The results can be viewed on a UI by running the below command
 `mlflow ui`

+## Hyperaparameter Tuning
+Performed GridsearchCV for Random Forest and XGboost Used Optuna (alternative for GridSearch) for hyperparameter tuning
+**TODO** Need to add the optuna scripts here

+**TODO** Need to add the EDA scripts here
+**TODO** Model interpretation
+**TODO** Explore and identify tools to get model interpretability
+**TODO** Write a flask app to take a data point and respond with the probability of survival
+**TODO** Use github action for creating a release
+**TODO** Unit testing in data scince and integration with github actions
+**TODO** Explore options for deployment (AWS,Azure)